Mike Gminski: NBA career

 Gminski was drafted in the first round by the New Jersey Nets of the NBA.
 He played for the Nets from 1980 to 1988.
+One of the best games of Gminski's career was one of his first, January 7th, 1981, when he logged 27 points, 13 rebounds, 4 assists, two steals and blocked three shots against Indiana.
 Gminski played in the Summer Pro League in 1981, where during a game he was elbowed in the back which caused an infection and blood clot.
 He went on to play with the Philadelphia 76ers, as well as the Charlotte Hornets and Milwaukee Bucks.
 He wore jersey No 42 throughout his career and only got to wear No 43 (his Duke number) in his final 8 games with the Milwaukee Bucks.
 He scored 10 points in his final NBA game.

 In a remarkable start to the 1990 season, Gminski and teammates made a pact that if the Sixers won 10 in a row, they would each get their ears pierced.
 When the team pulled off 12 in a row, he, Rick Mahorn and the others were sporting diamond earrings to commemorate the feat.